akltech/Object-Detection/README.md

 # Create an OpenCV Program for Vehicle Detection

 This tutorial provides a hands-on, step-by-step introduction to object detection with video using OpenCV-Python, the Python API of OpenCV, a computer vision library.
-To create your own vehicle detection program, complete the following steps.
+To create a vehicle detection program, complete the following steps:

-## Tasks
+## Objectives

   * [Before you Begin](#before-you-begin)